spacelift-io/terraform-starter/README.md

 ![PR details](pics/20-pull-request-preview-min.png)

-Let's click on preview and see what gives under PRs tab for the managed stack:
+Let's click on _Preview_ and see what gives under PRs tab for the managed stack:

 ![PR details](pics/21-pull-request-run-min.png)